Musicological Archives for Renaissance Manuscript Studies

 Archives project began in 1968, and is ongoing.

+The Musicological Archives for Renaissance Manuscript Studies in the School of Music constitute a unique and widely known research facility in the field of Renaissance music.
 The purpose of the Archives is to aid and stimulate research on the polyphonic music of the Renaissance (1400-1600), particularly research on the original manuscripts and printed sources containing that music.
 Such research is basic to the understanding of this repertory, and to the realization of modern editions, performances, and recordings.

 Census-Catalogue of Manuscript Sources of Polyphonic Music,1400-1550, 5 vols., ed.
 Herbert Kellman (vol. 1 with Charles Hamm).
 Stuttgart, 1979-88.
 (MPAL REF ML169.8 R36v1)